Questions and answers CSRD and ESRS

 What are the reasons to publish a sustainability report?

 • the legal obligation to publish in line with CSRD and ESRS.
 Undertakings that are in scope of the CSRD are required to publish a sustainability report.
-See Chapter 2 for more information on the scope of the CSRD;

 • anticipate legislation and future legal obligations for reporting in line with the CSRD and ESRS.
 It takes time and resources to report according to the CSRD and ESRS, so it is important to be proactive and being preparing already;